 7. With or without conviction, place the young person on a youth supervision order for up to 12 months or, if the offence is serious, up to 18 months.
 A youth supervision order involves more intensive supervision than probation.
 It may include community work as directed by the Victorian Government Department of Families, Fairness and Housing.

 8. With conviction, place a young person over 15 years but under 19 on a youth attendance order for up to 52 weeks.
 A magistrate can only impose a youth attendance order if they would otherwise be considering a period of detention in a youth detention centre.
-The order involves attendance at a youth attendance project for up to 10 hours per week (up to four hours may involve community Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence.).
-A breach of a youth attendance order usually results in a A prison sentence..
+The order involves attendance at a youth attendance project for up to 10 hours per week (up to four hours may involve community service).
+A breach of a youth attendance order usually results in a custodial sentence.
 A youth attendance order can extend to a young person’s 21st birthday.